 Fully (if possible) lower the head of the bed; the patient should lie horizontally.
 Lower the bed to mid-thigh level.

-Move the patient closer to the edge of the bed, opposite to where he is turned.
+Move the patient closer to the edge of the bed opposite to where he is being turned.

 Tell the patient to cross his arms over his chest.

-If you turn him over on his right side, then he will put his left foot on his right (if he cannot do this, help him).
-Bend the patient's left leg: one hand covers the lower leg, the other - the popliteal cavity).
+If you turn him over on his right side, he will put his left leg on his right (if he cannot do this, help him).
+Bend the patient's left leg: one hand covers the shin, the other - the popliteal cavity).

 Stand on the side of the bed where you will turn the patient.
-Put the protector next to it.
+Place the protector next to it.

-Bend your leg at the knee and place it on the protector.
+Bend your leg at the knee and place it on the tread.

-If the patient needs to be turned onto his right side, put his left hand on his left shoulder and his right hand on his left thigh.
+If the patient needs to be turned on his right side, place your left hand on his left shoulder and your right hand on his left thigh.

-Turn the patient on their side, transferring their weight to the leg that is on the floor.
+Turn the patient onto their side, placing your weight on the leg on the floor.

 Place a pillow under the patient's head.
 Note.
-The patient should lie on his arm.
+The patient should lie on his or her arm.

 Bend the patient's arms slightly.